Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 Thinking of driving around Lisbon?
 Think again.
 We wouldn’t even recommend driving to Sintra.

-Lisbon has an excellent and very affordable public transportation system, consisting of buses, suburban and subway trains, trams, and even funiculars that save you from having to climb steep streets.
+Lisbon has an excellent and very affordable public transportation system, consisting of buses, suburban and subway trains, trams and even funiculars that save you from climbing steep streets.

-To use Lisbon’s public transport, it’s best to obtain the Navegante occasional card (formerly known as the Viva Viagem card) and load some money onto it.
-Then, tap the card on the card reader as you enter the metro, train station, bus, tram, etc. (this is called ‘zapping’ here).
+The best option is to obtain a Navegante Occasional card (formerly known as the Viva Viagem card) and load some money onto it.
+Then, tap the card on the card reader as you enter the metro, train station, bus, tram, etc. (this is called zapping here).
 Each journey is significantly discounted, and you only pay once, even if you change buses, as long as the change occurs within the hour.
 You can even use the card’s zapping/pay-as-you-go feature on the historic trams, the Santa Justa Lift / Elevador de Santa Justa [Google Maps location] and the trains to Cascais and Sintra.

-You can buy the card (EUR0.50) and top it up at any metro/train station and at designated sales points (use the free Wi-Fi provided on most buses, and the Carris website will appear with a sales points search option to find one near you).
-The minimum top-up is EUR3.00.
+You can buy the Navegante Occasional card (one per traveller, at a cost of EUR 0.50) and top it up at any metro/train station and at designated sales points (use the free Wi-Fi provided on most buses, and the Carris website will appear with a sales points search option to find one near you).
+The minimum top-up is EUR 3.00.
 You won’t be able to get a refund, so don’t put more on the card than you need.
-The card itself is valid for a year.
+The card itself is valid for a year (but you can use up any balance left over beyond that date).

 Another typical Lisbon tram